 Many business owners will pay brand agencies a lot of money to help them develop customer profiles.
-Businesses spend a lot of time and energy to survey customers and mine the responses to get the data they need.
+Businesses spend a lot of time and energy surveying customers and mining the responses to get the data they need.
 It’s important to create customer profiles to not only understand who your customers are, but to provide them with a better experience as well.

 In addition to this, customer profiles can also help you market to customers better and more efficiently.
 But what if I told you that you can get all of the information you need to create a customer profile for free?
 Below are five ways that you can get data within Google Analytics to build your customer profiles:

-Google analytics is a powerful tool.
-When you delve deeper into customer segments, you can learn valuable information about your customer base, and better target potential customers and ideal customers in the future.
+Google Analytics is a powerful tool.
+When you delve deeper into customer profile analytics, you can learn valuable information about your customer base, and better target potential customers and ideal customers in the future.

 In this post, we’ll explore five segments in your Google Analytics profile that can help you build customer profiles.

 By adding a simple line of code to your GA tracking code, you can unlock a ton of great data about your customers, including age and gender.
 You can get a breakdown of how many visitors fit into each category and what percentage of your traffic they make up.

 Insights into audience demographics can help you identify which subsections of the population are your target customers and assist in building your ideal customer profile.

 In addition to general demographics data, you can also learn about other interests your website visitors have.
 Categories include:

 This information can help you better understand your user’s interests and where they go for news and entertainment, a key part of creating your customer profile.